-In Ukraine an alliance of far-right parties has used their private armies to coerce the government into adopting their blockade of separatist-held territory as official state policy.
+In Ukraine an alliance of far-right parties has used their private armies to coerce the government into adopting their economic and trading blockade of separatist-held territory as official state policy.
 The threat of force has allowed them to gain influence despite low electoral support, imposing a policy which presents serious risks for the Ukrainian economy.

-The release of a USD$1 billion tranche of aid by the IMF was delayed from March 19 to April 3 in order to analyse the effects of the blockade.
+The release of a USD$1 billion tranche of aid by the IMF was delayed from March 19 to April 3 in order to analyse the effects of the economic blockade.
 Despite a go-ahead by the IMF, a Reuters poll of analysts predicts Ukraine’s industrial output growth to slow from 2016’s 2.8% to 1.8% in 2017.
 Industry accounts for about a third of Ukraine’s GDP.
 In February, the blockade caused output to fall by 4.6% after having grown 5.8% in January.
 Overall economic growth should fall to 2% from a previously predicted 2.5%.
 Ukraine’s balance of trade is expected to fall by USD$ 2 billion.
 The government has yet to lift the state of emergency declared on February 15 over the loss of coal supplies from the separatist-held territories to the nation’s power stations.

 While the world remains fixated on accusations of Russia’s meddling abroad, far-right neo-Nazi groups with their own private armies have broken the state’s monopoly on violence and blackmailed it to follow their agenda.
 Their growing power threatens to sideline the electoral process and establish far right rule by dictat, undermining the pro-Western reforms sought by the Maidan revolution and posing serious danger to ethnic minorities in Ukraine.